Santería: The oricha

-Among the oricha are the four "warrior deities", or guerrors: Eleguá, Ogun, Ochosi, and Osun.
+Among the oricha are the four "warrior deities", or guerrors: Eleguá, Ogun, Ochosi, and Ochún.
 Eleguá is viewed as the guardian of the crossroads and thresholds; he is the messenger between humanity and the oricha, and most ceremonies start by requesting his permission to continue.
 He is depicted as being black on one side and red on the other, and practitioners will frequently place a cement head decorated with cowrie shells that represents Eleguá behind their front door, guarding the threshold to the street.
 The second guerro is Ogun, viewed as the oricha of weapons and war, and also of iron and blacksmiths.
-The third, Ochosi, is associated with woods and hunting, while the fourth, Osun, is a protector who warns practitioners when they are in danger.
+The third, Ochosi, is associated with woods and hunting, while the fourth, Ochún, is a protector who warns practitioners when they are in danger.

 Perhaps the most popular oricha, Changó or Shango is associated with lightning and fire.
 Another prominent oricha is Yemaja, the deity associated with maternity, fertility, and the sea.
 Ochún is the oricha of rivers and of romantic love, while Oyá is a warrior associated with wind, lightning, and death, and is viewed as the guardian of the cemetery.
 Obatalá is the oricha of truth and justice and is deemed responsible for helping to mould humanity.
 Babalú Ayé is the oricha associated with disease and its curing, while Osain is linked to herbs and healing.
 Orula is the oricha of divination, who in Santería's mythology was present at the creation of humanity and thus is aware of everyone's destiny.
 Ibeyi takes the form of twins who protect children.
 Olokún is the patron oricha of markets, while his wife Olosá is associated with lagoons.
 Agagyú is the oricha of volcanoes and the wasteland.
 Some oricha are deemed antagonistic to others; Changó and Ogun are for instance enemies.

 Although in Santería the term santo is regarded as a synonym of oricha and is not a literal reference to Christian saints, the oricha are often conflated with one or more Roman Catholic saints based on similar attributes.
 For instance, the Holy Infant of Atocha, a depiction of Christ as a child, is conflated with Eleguá, who is seen as having a childlike nature.
 Babalú Ayé, who is associated with disease, is often identified with the Catholic Saint Lazarus, who rose from the dead, while Changó is conflated with Santa Barbara because they both wear red.
 Cuba's patron saint, Our Lady of Charity, is equated with Ochún.
 It has been argued that Yoruba slaves initially linked their traditional deities with Christian saints as a means of concealing their continued worship of the former from the Spanish authorities, or as a means of facilitating social mobility by assimilating into Roman Catholic social norms.